cyclus/cyclus.github.com/source/cep/cep27.rst

 - the definition of the capability class as a member variable.

-- initialisation of the added variables.
+- initialization of the added variables.

 - (optional) if the capability requires/allows variable input from users, standard |Cyclus| member variable declaration with variable ``#pragma`` is